yasiirdev/Javascript/FatchApi/readme.md

 ## Best Practices

 1. **Error Handling**

    - Always implement proper error handling
    - Use try-catch blocks with async/await
    - Handle different types of errors appropriately

 2. **Security**

    - Never expose API keys in client-side code
    - Use HTTPS for all API calls
    - Implement proper authentication

 3. **Performance**

    - Implement caching when appropriate
    - Use rate limiting for API calls
    - Handle loading states in your UI

 4. **Code Organization**

-   - Create reusable API service classes
+   - Create reusable API service classNamees
    - Separate API logic from business logic
    - Use environment variables for configuration